 His publications include book chapters and articles in scholarly professional journals; he has held teaching faculty appointments at HarvardMedicalSchool and the City University of New York.
 He is a life member of the American Psychological Association, and a member of local business, HR and psychology organizations.

 A licensed psychologist in Massachusetts, he is past-president, New England Society for Applied Psychology (NESAP), the largest organization of business and organizational psychologists in New England and is past-president, the Massachusetts Association for Psychoanalytic Psychology (MAPP), an APA regional affiliate.
-He is a member of the Boston Estate Planning Council and serves on its program committee.

 In discussing his organizational work, Cohen and Prusak observed, “BIG LEAP aims for long-term results using dramatic interventions that energize action in service of a clearly defined organizational goal."
 (In Good Company: How Social Capital Makes Organizations Work.
 Don Cohen & Larry Prusak.
 Harvard Business School Press.
 2001).